 14.Neither should you have stood at the crossroads to cut off his fugitives, nor handed over his survivors in the day of distress.

-15.The day of Jehovah is near for all the nations.
+Lord is near for all the nations.
 As you have done, so shall it be done to you.
 Your doings shall return upon your own head.

 17.But deliverance shall be on Mount Zion, and there shall be holiness, and the house of Jacob shall have their possessions.